 Options include large, short, “lite”, “luxe”, double, hammock-specific; even “armoured” versions.
 Craziness.

-Originally launched as the Exped HyperLite, the 365g SynMat HL from Exped was even lighter than the early versions of the XLite (see above) on its release, with none of the noise issues associated with the NeoAir range.
+Originally launched as the Exped HyperLite, the 365g SynMat HL from Exped was even lighter than the early versions of the XLite (see below) on its release, with none of the noise issues associated with the NeoAir range.
 Exped currently claim that this is ‘the world’s lightest mat at its warmth and comfort levels’.

 With a generous 8cm of thickness and an insulated inner lining, riders rate this mat highly for comfort.
 Like other ultralight mats in this section, the heavily tapered design sacrifices versatility in favour of minimising weight and bulk: this mat is amazingly small and light when packed up.